 Underfloor heating costs can start as low as £30 for small projects, and go upwards of £10,000 for bigger projects.
-The cost factors will depend on a variety of factors, such as:
+The cost will depend on a variety of factors, such as:

 With good consideration and decision-making, underfloor heating systems are a great choice for homeowners because they provide evenly distributed warmth and comfort.